-Have been continuously enrolled in a District high school for the four school years immediately preceding graduation;
+1. Have been continuously enrolled in a District high school for the four school years immediately preceding graduation;

-Have completed the distinguished level of achievement of the Foundation Program with endorsement for graduation; and
+2. Have completed the foundation program with the distinguished level of achievement; and

-Be graduating after exactly eight semesters of enrollment in high school
+3. Be graduating after exactly eight semesters of enrollment in high school.